Why Should Assisted Death Be Legal

 Tips and Expert Advice for Navigating End-of-Life Decisions

 Creating an advance directive is crucial.
 An advance directive is a legal document that allows you to specify your wishes for medical treatment in the event that you are unable to make decisions for yourself.
-There are two main types of advance directives: a living will and a durable power of attorney for healthcare.
+In real terms, there are two main types of advance directives: a living will and a durable power of attorney for healthcare.
 A living will allows you to specify the types of medical treatment you do or do not want to receive, while a durable power of attorney for healthcare allows you to appoint someone to make medical decisions on your behalf.

 FAQ: Addressing Common Questions About Assisted Death